dylan-lang/dylan-tool/documentation/source/index.rst

 dylan new library
 -----------------

-Generate the boilerplate for a new shared library.
+Generate code for a new shared library.

 Synopsis: ``dylan new library [options] <name> [<dependency> ...]``